jaraco/cssutils/docs/html/_sources/README.txt

 Thanks
 ======
 Thanks to Walter Doerwald for patches, help and discussion.
 Thanks to Kevin D. Smith for the value validating module.
-Thanks also to Jason R. Coombs, Cory Dodt, Tim Gerla and James Dobson for helpful suggestions and code patches.
+Thanks also to Jason R. Coombs, Cory Dodt, Tim Gerla, James Dobson and Amit Moscovich for helpful suggestions and code patches.